Beecham’s was the largest patent medicine manufacturer in the world by 1913, with well over a million pills sold every day.

 By this time the components came from the original factory in England, but the shoes were assembled in South Korea.

 Reebok International and Reebok USA merged in April 1984.
-Pentland Industries maintained its 55 percent stake, and its chairman, Stephen Rubin, was named chairman of Reebok International.
+Stephen Rubin maintained his 55 percent stake and was named chairman of Reebok International.
 Paul Fireman was named President and CEO of Reebok International, and held the remaining 45 percent share.

 Reebok headquarters were relocated from Bolton, England to Avon, Massachusetts.
 The site had 52 employees.
 The relocation was based on the fact that most Reebok sales were in the US.

 Warehouse and office facilities were maintained in Bolton, and Foster remained President of Reebok International.